patternfly/patternfly/src/patternfly/demos/Tabs/examples/Tabs.md

             {{/tabs-list}}
           {{/tabs}}
         {{/sidebar-panel}}
-        {{#> sidebar-content sidebar-content--modifier="pf-u-p-lg"}}
+        {{#> sidebar-content}}
-          {{#> tab-content tab-content--IsActive="true" tab-content--attribute=(concat 'aria-labelledby="' tab-content--id '-installation-link" id="' tab-content--id '-installation-panel"')}}
+          {{#> tab-content tab-content--IsActive="true" tab-content--attribute=(concat 'aria-labelledby="' tab-content--id '-installation-link" id="' tab-content--id '-installation-panel"') tab-content-body--modifier="pf-m-padding"}}
             {{#> content}}
               <h2>Installation content</h2>
               <p>This document is a guide for preparing a new AWS account for use with OpenShift.
-It will help prepare an account tot crea a single cluster and provide insight for adjustments which may be needed for additional cluster.</p>
+It will help prepare an account to create a single cluster and provide insight for adjustments which may be needed for additional cluster.</p>
               <p>Follow along with these steps and the links below to configure your AWS account and provision on OpenShift cluster.</p>
               <ol>
                 <li>